Pathorse/TTK4145---Sanntidsprogrammering/README.md

 2. **Fault isolation to the failing component** - When a failure occurs, the system must be able to isolate the failure to the offending component.
 This requires the addition of dedicated failure detection mechanisms that exist only for the purpose of fault isolation.
 Recovery of a fault condition requires classifying the fault or failing component.
 3. **Fault containment to precent propagation of the failure** - Some failure mechanisms can cause a system to fail by propagating the failure to the rest of the system.
 4. **Availability of reversion modes**

+### Notes based on answers for exam questions

+**Fault Tolerance** encompasses more than just minimizing the number of bugs in the system, it should provide a system that behaves as specified *even though* there are bugs there.

+Testing your system is seen as an insufficient technique for making a **fault tolerant system** as **fault tolerance** is always about being tolerant to the bug that is not (yet) discovered.